Molson Coors: 2020 rebranding and restructuring

 On October 30, 2019, the company announced it would change its name to Molson Coors Beverage Company as a part of a restructuring to take place in 2020.
-The name change would reflect the companies growing focus on beverages outside of the traditional beer and brewing offerings.
+The name change would reflect the company's growing focus on beverages outside of the traditional beer and brewing offerings.
 Additionally, the company would retire the MillerCoors corporate brand name and reorganize its global business units into Molson Coors North America, headquartered in Toronto, and Molson Coors Europe, headquartered in Prague.